Are You Too Nice to Lead? #leadership #peopleskills

 - If You Own Their Behavior.
 When you mistakenly believe that you are responsible for a team member’s behavior, you are at risk of giving an errant employee too many chances.
 You may take their behavior as your failure.
 If you are coaching one of your team members and they are not making progress, would you be able to tell them they are no longer on the team?
 If not, you may earn the label of too nice to lead.

 Alternative: Afford your team members the adult responsibility of owning their own behavior.
-Coach, teach, guide — yes.
-Own their behavior?
-No.
+Coach, teach, guide, and lead them.
+But let them own their own behavior!

 - When Your Career is Paramount.
-When you care about your career growth more than the current position, you may automatically say yes to other teams or management requests instead of using appropriate assessment and thought.
+When you care about your career growth more than the current position, you may inappropriately say yes to other teams or management requests.
 You are busy pleasing everyone else and your current team’s success may suffer.
 If you are lucky, this may earn you the label of too nice to lead.
 If you are not lucky, it may earn you a different label that isn’t fit for print.
 Either way, it’s not what a great leader does.

 Alternative: Let current successes, appropriate interactions, and great negotiation pave your career path.

-As the definition of leadership has shifted from rough directive behavior to engaging employees, some leaders have veered off course and focused only on happiness.
+As the definition of leadership has shifted from rough directive behavior to engaging employees, some leaders veer off course and focus only on happiness.

 From professional experience to your success,